-'''

 env RECHECK_LOGS= make -e check

-'''

-You can ensure that all tests are rerun which have failed or passed unexpectedly, by running make recheck in the test directory.
-This convenience target will set RECHECK LOGS appropriately before invoking the main test driver.
-The recheck-html target does the same as recheck but again converts the resulting log file in HTML format, like the check-html target.
+• You can ensure that all tests are rerun which have failed or passed unexpectedly, by running make recheck in the test directory.
+This convenience target will set RECHECK_LOGS appropriately before invoking the main test driver.